 a = myfunc(x = 1, y = "abc")

 This can make the code more readable and allows one to skip parameters.
-It can also reduce errors caused by confusing the order of parameters.

-(See also 6.59 Concurrency – activation [CGA])
+It can also reduce errors caused by confusing the order of parameters (see 6.59 Concurrency – activation [CGA]).

 Python has functions as first class objects that can be passed as arguments, which can be confusing in the wrong context.
 For example, the following two function calls